ticofab/blog/content/blog/understanding-deep-learning-with-rabbits-and-cats/index.md

 If you were to break down the steps your brain took, It would likely be something like:

-* Both animals have black and white fur, two ears and four legs
+* Both animals have black and white fur
+* Both animals have two ears
+* Both animals have four legs

 But,